![]() |

 igus iglidur bearings on all rotating shafts, enables Porton Man's movements to be more fluid and friction-free, and above all with no maintenance or lubrication required.
 The bearings used on the robot are iglidur Z and iglidur X – both feature excellent wear resistance, even with high loads, and are suitable for high temperature and environmental resistance.

-- Hybrid cables for adverse conditions
+- Reliable cables for industry

 - Balls to Gravity